How AI Route Optimization is Cutting Fleet Costs

 Integrating Delivery Algorithms into Existing Workflows

-The implementation of the new system will increase transparency for customers as well.
-B2B companies will be provided with ETAs with high precision.
-In case of any delays in the process, the notification will be sent to the warehouse, and workers there will have enough time to reschedule the work on the docks.
+The introduction of the new system will also improve the transparency for the customer.
+B2B companies will receive highly precise estimates of time arrival.
+If there are some delays in the process, the notification will be delivered to the warehouse, where workers will have enough time to change plans of working at the docks.

 FAQ